-Christmas songs are easily forgotten as we rarely listen to them for more than a week or two.
-So with the festive holidays nearly upon us we thought we'd remind you of some great Christmas songs by blink-182 for your listening pleasure.
+Christmas songs are quickly forgotten as we rarely listen to them for more than a week or two.
+So with the festive holidays nearly upon us, we thought we'd remind you of some great Christmas songs by Blink-182 for your listening pleasure.

 Christmas Vacation (+44)

 'Christmas Vacation you took a vacation from me...' just about sums up the tone of the entire song!
 It's not the cheeriest offering, but it has Mark Hoppus hallmark all over it!
 We love this upbeat offering from +44, incorporating all the bouncy pop/punk elements we've come to expect from Mark's side-band.
 There's little festive cheer to be had here, but it's still got that buoyancy we love.
 For a hit of nostalgia, we think it deserves a place on your Christmas playlist.

 Finally, a pure punk onslaught!
 Taking their irreverent pop/punk stance to a whole new level of derisive festive fun, Blink-182's 'Happy Holidays, You Bastard' has the makings of a Christmas classic your granny probably WOULDN'T want to listen to over turkey!
 With the tried and tested formula of Mark and Tom sharing the lead, this track comes from 'Take Off Your Pants and Jacket', way back when Blink was at the height of their popularity.
 'Happy Holidays, You Bastard' manages to pack a punch, not least because it comes in at 42 seconds of pure punk fueled mayhem.

 We might only listen to them for a few weeks out of the year, but for those few weeks, these tracks need cranking up loud.
 Happy listening and Happy Holidays!